strepkov/demonstrator/tutorialText/solution03.md

 }
 ```
 We import VelocityController, SearchParkingPlaceController and ParkingController instantiate them and then connect correspondingly.
-Now we should write the VelocityController, which controls the moving speed of the car:
+Now we should create a VelocityController, which controls the speed of the car:

 ```sh
 package simulatorParkingModel;